Kafū, aged forty-one.

 I practiced Ohan.

-On this day, Hachirō became a disciple and practiced the shamisen at Toribeyama.
+Hachirō the geisha became a disciple and practiced shamisen at Toribeyama that day.

 February 2nd.

-At Kotamitei in Umenokicho Kawashidori, I invited Miyazono Chiharu, the Enpachi-setsu instructor.
+At Kotamitei in Umenomachi Kawashidōri, I invited Miyazono Chiharu, master of Sonohachi-bushi.

-Kotamitei was an establishment run by the geisha Kotama, renowned under the stage turret for her skill in dance.
+Kotamitei was a place operated by the geisha Kotama, who was renowned for her skill in dance under the theater turret.

-It was said to have opened around last November.
+It is said to have opened around last November.

 February 3rd.

-Amidst the bedclothes, I proofread my old work *Sneer*.
+In bed, I proofread the old work Sneer.

 February 4th.